adriandarian/spectra/website/cookbook/sprint-planning.md

 # Sprint Planning

-Use md2jira to manage sprint backlogs with markdown as your source of truth.
+Use spectra to manage sprint backlogs with markdown as your source of truth.

 ## The Workflow

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐
 │  Sprint         │     │                 │     │  Jira Sprint    │
-│  Planning Doc   │ ──▶ │    md2jira      │ ──▶ │  Board          │
+│  Planning Doc   │ ──▶ │    spectra      │ ──▶ │  Board          │
 │  (Markdown)     │     │                 │     │                 │
 └─────────────────┘     └─────────────────┘     └─────────────────┘
         │                                               │